jmneto/GenesysAudioHookServer/README.md

 This repository provides a reference implementation in **.NET C#** for the [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook/).

-The AudioHook server is designed to handle WebSocket connections and process audio streams according to the Genesys AudioHook Protocol specifications, including both control messages and audio data.
+The .NET C# AudioHook Server is designed to handle WebSocket connections and process audio streams according to the Genesys AudioHook Protocol specifications, including both control messages and audio data.

 This project is a sample blueprint to help you get started building an AudioHook servers and testing protocol compliance.

-## Overview

-The Genesys AudioHook Monitor (client) streams audio and control messages to this server implementation.
-This server receives, logs, and processes the audio stream in real time.

 ## Getting Started